johnpeart/johnpeart.github.io/src/posts/blogpost/2022-01-01-setting-goals-for-2022.md

 ### 1. Save some money

-I am, frankly, sick of paying someone else's mortgage.
-It's time to get a mortgage of my own.
+I am, frankly, sick of paying someone else’s mortgage.
+It’s time to get a mortgage of my own.
 I've got most of the money I need, but I'd like a buffer.
 By the end of *2023* I'm going to aim to buy something.
 This year though, I want to round out my savings.

 My goal is simple: save £5,000 this year.
 That works out to just over £400 a month.
 I've done it before; I can do it again!